Tosca: Act 1

 Cesare Angelotti, former consul of the Roman Republic and now an escaped political prisoner, runs into the church and hides in the Attavanti private chapel – his sister, the Marchesa Attavanti, has left a key to the chapel hidden at the feet of the statue of the Madonna.
 The elderly Sacristan enters and begins cleaning.
 The Sacristan kneels in prayer as the Angelus sounds.

 The painter Mario Cavaradossi arrives to continue work on his picture of Mary Magdalene.
 The Sacristan identifies a likeness between the portrait and a blonde-haired woman who has been visiting the church recently (unknown to him, it is Angelotti's sister the Marchesa).
 Cavaradossi describes the "hidden harmony" ("Recondita armonia") in the contrast between the blonde beauty of his painting and his dark-haired lover, the singer Floria Tosca.
 The Sacristan mumbles his disapproval before leaving.

 Angelotti emerges and tells Cavaradossi, an old friend who has republican sympathies, that he is being pursued by the Chief of Police, Baron Scarpia.
 Cavaradossi promises to assist him after nightfall.
 Tosca's voice is heard, calling to Cavaradossi.
 Cavaradossi gives Angelotti his basket of food and Angelotti hurriedly returns to his hiding place.

 Tosca enters and suspiciously asks Cavaradossi what he has been doing – she thinks that he has been talking to another woman.
 After Cavaradossi reassures her, Tosca tries to persuade him to take her to his villa that evening: "Non la sospiri, la nostra casetta" ("Do you not long for our little cottage").
 She then expresses jealousy over the woman in the painting, whom she recognises as the Marchesa Attavanti.
 Cavaradossi explains the likeness; he has merely observed the Marchesa at prayer in the church.
-He reassures Tosca of his fidelity and asks her what eyes could be more beautiful than her own: "Qual'occhio al mondo" ("What eyes in the world").
+He reassures Tosca of his fidelity and asks her what eyes could be more beautiful than her own: "Quale occhio al mondo" ("What eyes in the world").